 After breakfast, you will visit Etna, the highest volcano in Europe (about 3350 m) and one of the largest and most active in the world, between the cities of Messina and Catania, now a UNESCO World Heritage Site.
 You will reach the “Crateri Silvestri”, small volcanic cones now inactive, surrounded by ancient flows of lava.
 You will visit a beekeeping company later this day, where you will see the honey extraction lab, taste homemade honey and typical local products.

 You will then proceed to Taormina, a charming town on the east coast of the island of Sicily, renowned for its magnificent location above the sea with an amazing view of Etna.
-Lunch will be served in a typical restaurant where you will attend a show - cooking lesson of some typical Sicilian dishes.
+Lunch will be served in a typical restaurant where you will also attend a cooking class on some typical Sicilian dishes.
 In the afternoon, you will visit the fascinating Greek theater of Taormina and then you will have free time to walk through the more picturesque medieval narrow streets, go shopping and see the local crafts (coral jewels, precious laces, ceramics, sweets and much more).

 The day will end with an overview of the beautiful Riviera of the Cyclops (Riviera dei Ciclopi), a mythical and legendary stretch of coastline north of Catania leading from Aci Castello to Acireale.
 The bizarre Cyclops islands in front of Aci Trezza have one of the most well known mythical stories, that comes from Homer’s book ‘Odyssey’ and tells the story of Ulysses and the one eyed Cyclops, Polyphemus.